-Allium sativum L. Q China
+Allium sativum L.  🕲 China

-There is an influx of high content oil in the market, and this had Having returned from an extensive trip in China, we concur that, for many reasons, it is difficult to understand garlic oil.
-However, a stabilising effect on prices.
-Currently, there is not much action the most compelling reason to be well-covered is that the Chinese since production has just begun and most customers have taken a government is taking a more hardline stance on pollution control. wait-and-watch attitude.
-Carryover stocks are low and farmers are This policy severely limits the amount of reputable processors able unlikely to make concessions on price at the moment.
-However, a to distill garlic.
-In recent months, prices have continued to soften. price correction is expected in the following weeks.
-However, it is recommended to seriously look at contracting annual LISD 148.00 /kilo needs now, as prices may have just bounced off this year's low.
+Having returned from an extensive trip in China, we concur that, for many reasons, it is difficult to understand garlic oil.
+However, the most compelling reason to be well-covered is that the Chinese government is taking a more hardline stance on pollution control.
+This policy severely limits the amount of reputable processors able to distill garlic.
+In recent months, prices have continued to soften.
+However, it is recommended to seriously look at contracting annual needs now, as prices may have just bounced off this year's low.